 THE COMPLETE GUIDE TO PERSONAL BRANDING: CRAFTING A VISION STATEMENT

-Establishing a sense of direction is another great component of personal branding.
+Establishing a sense of direction is another significant component of personal branding.
 We all have dreams, & goals.

-Taking some time to write down our big picture goals, and strategically breaking them down into smaller more manageable tasks is a good way to go about this process.
+Taking some time to write down our big picture goals, and strategically breaking them down into smaller more manageable tasks is an excellent way to go about this process.

 After we have established an understanding of our authentic selves, and sense of direction, we can combine these two concepts into a vision statement.

 THE COMPLETE GUIDE TO PERSONAL BRANDING: DEFINING YOUR TARGET AUDIENCE

 By creating a vision statement, we will begin to shape a sense of who we will need to connect with through our branding efforts.

 Some additional planning is required to focus in on the specific nature of our target market.

 Whether you are looking for a new client or a new company to work for.
 Establishing a clear picture of who these customers are and what businesses look like is critical to designing an effective personal brand.

 What is important to them?
 How do they build trust?
 What challenges do they face on a daily basis?

 THE COMPLETE GUIDE TO PERSONAL BRANDING: SELLING PRODUCTS VS FINDING A CAREER